Lisa Loring, the original Wednesday Addams, is dead at 64

 Wednesday's gloomy enthusiasm for raising spiders and beheading dolls endeared her to fans who see themselves as social outsiders.
 Her dark braids and white-collared frock continue to inspire gothic fashion.

-The character has been given fresh interpretations in a half dozen reprisal films and series, most recently the 2022 Netflix streaming series Wednesday, starring Jenny Ortega.
+The character has been given fresh interpretations in a half-dozen reprisal films and series, most recently the 2022 Netflix streaming series Wednesday, starring Jenna Ortega.

 Ortega has cited Loring's performance as a key inspiration for the show, especially a delightfully droll dance scene that has since gone viral.